TheSupremeDirector/upgradewin/README.md

 Next we have Windows 1.0X.
 I used the Windows 1.04 OEM for IBM.
 This is because it has native suport for both PS/2 and VGA.
 Make sure to select a PS/2 Mouse (option 7), and then Model 50, 60, 80 (option 2).
 Select N when asked about a printer. https://github.com/TheSupremeDirector/upgradewin/tree/main/WIN-1.04

 Following Windows 1.04 is Windows 2.03.
-During setup make sure you select Model 50, 60, 80 and the rest of the options you can leave as the defaults. https://github.com/TheSupremeDirector/upgradewin/tree/main/WIN-2.03
+During setup make sure you select IBM Personal System/2 Model 50, 60, 80 and that you skip setting up a printer. https://github.com/TheSupremeDirector/upgradewin/tree/main/WIN-2.03